Do you mean the waves or the country?

 The locals can be a bit hectic at times.
 Expect kids with knives, and wandering junkies outside your hotel.
 La Libertad is the worst.
 Guys have lost rashies and leggies on their way to the beach, which puts an interesting twist on a dawn or late session. ... it doesn't happen unless your hotel is right on the beach, but then you still have to walk around the point, past the cemetery.
 Good luck.
 Its a good wave.

 If that freaked you out, head south, generally locals are nice in the smaller villages.
-El Cuco is a friendly fishing village with a good point. about 8 years agoAnswered by whoissteveanyway via Travellr.com
+El Cuco is a friendly fishing village with a good point. over 8 years agoAnswered by whoissteveanyway via Travellr.com

 The waves there are some of the best and and all of the locals are very nice, I recently traveled there with gosurfelsalvador.com, and they made my trip great and leisurely.
 Though I brought my own boards (cost about 125$ to bring them on the flight), they offered rentals and lessons for beginners. almost 6 years agoAnswered by nick via WorldNomads.com

 I also traveled there through gosurfelsalvador.com, and it was incredibly safe (very friendly locals) it was my first time surfing and I attended a surf camp.
 In no time I was standing up and trying to carve (not the most successful).
 My hates the water so while my daughters and I where learning to surf, she took relaxing yoga classes.
 Everyone there was extremely nice and helpful on tourist sites and resteraunts.
 My wife, two daughters, and myself had a wonderful time, we are hopeing to plan another trip there soon (spring break, hopefully).
 We never would have had this wonderful trip with out the help of the people at surfelsalvador.
 Thanks!!!! almost 6 years agoAnswered by Lerenzo via Travellr.com